Veteran Ownership

 Every successful franchise operates on detailed standard operating procedures, clear chain of command, and measurable performance metrics.
 You've been training for this your entire military career.

 Your ability to lead teams, follow protocols, and execute under pressure isn't just transferable to franchise ownership.
 It's exactly what franchise systems need to succeed.
-When a McDonald's or The UPS Store hands you their operations manual, you already know how to implement it.
+When franchise owners receive their operations manual, you already know how to implement it.

 The VetFran program, launched in 1991, connects veterans with franchise opportunities specifically designed for military service members.
 Since 2011 alone, this program has helped over 6,500 veterans become franchise owners.